-More than 50 academic courses at Loras College incorporate outreach to the community.
+Academic courses at Loras College incorporate outreach to the community.
 These courses come from a variety of academic disciplines and require students to engage with the community.
-Examples of community-based learning courses include:
+Just a few examples of community-based learning courses include:

-Made possible through our membership in Iowa Campus Compact, Loras College students can make a substantial commitment to volunteering in the Dubuque community by serving 300 or 450 hours annually, in exchange for an education award.
-Since 2008, students engaged in the Iowa Campus Compact AmeriCorps program at Loras College have served over 50,000 hours, recruited hundreds of their classmates to volunteer, and been recognized for this service to the community with over $175,000 in education awards they have been able to use to pay for college tuition or to repay student loans.
+Made possible through our membership in Iowa Campus Compact, Loras College students can make a substantial commitment to volunteering in the Dubuque community by serving 300 hours annually, in exchange for an education award.
+Since 2009, students engaged in the Iowa Campus Compact AmeriCorps program at Loras College have served over 100,000 hours, recruited hundreds of their classmates to volunteer, and been recognized for this service to the community with over $400,000 in education awards they have been able to use to pay for college tuition or to repay student loans.